 - Created from both Eastern philosophies and Western science, Sophrology uniquely combines breathing, relaxation, gentle movement and visualisation techniques to quieten the mind and ground you in the body

-- Helps you deal with stress, anxiety, problems sleeping, mastering your mindset.
+- Helps you deal with stress, anxiety and mastering your mindset.

 WHY DOES SOPHROLOGY WORK?

-From the 1970’s, Sophrology started to spread outside the medical world and began to be applied in education, sport, corporate and social environments throughout France, Switzerland, Belgium and Spain.
-In the mid-1990’s it became reimbursed by Swiss health insurance policies and it is now a well-respected and widely used stress management and self-development method in Continental Europe.
+From the 1970s, Sophrology started to spread outside the medical world and has become widely practised around Europe beyond Spain to France, Belgium and Switzerland, in settings such as education, sport, corporate and social environments.
+In the mid-1990s it became reimbursed by health insurance companies in France and Switzerland.

-As a stress management technique, Sophrology is gentle and effective.
-It is intuitive to learn and doesn’t require special skills, making it a useful tool for hectic lifestyles and notably in the corporate world to increase productivity, decrease anxiety and prevent burn out.
+As a mental wellbeing practice, Sophrology is gentle and effective, and can easily fit into even the busiest routines.
+It is intuitive to learn and doesn’t require special skills.
+As a toolkit for modern life, Sophrology is especially beneficial in the corporate world to help increase productivity, decrease anxiety and prevent burnout.

-The simplicity of the practice is due to its work with movement and body awareness, which enables people to become more aware of their needs, tension, emotions and positive sensations in a modern world where we are overstimulated with so much information, media, and work/school demands.
+The ease and simplicity of Sophrology practices are due to its work with movement and body awareness, which supports people in becoming more aware of their needs, tension, emotions and positive sensations in a modern world where we are overstimulated with so much information, media, and work/school demands.

-Sophrology is also used in the education and sport environment, to help children and adults gain confidence, prepare for important events such as competition and exams, increase focus and support the development of each individual’s ability and potential.
+Sophrology is also used in education and sports environments, to support children and adults in gaining confidence, preparing for important events such as competitions and exams, and developing a focus and each individual’s abilities and potential.